Understanding COVID-19 Antibodies Testing after Vaccination

 Using a small blood sample, this post-vaccination antibody test is useful for determining if your immune system has developed certain type of antibodies after vaccination against SARS-CoV-2 virus.

-An immune response can be detected a few weeks days after individuals have received a vaccine against COVID-19.
+An immune response can be detected a few days/weeks after individuals have received a vaccine against COVID-19.

 Studies of vaccine efficacy are showing antibodies being present soon after the first vaccine dose and the second shot serves as a booster for the body to continue to mount an antibodies response.

 Today, we cannot draw the conclusion that long-term immunity against COVID-19 exists after one round of vaccinations.
-As variant strains evolve, it is likely we will need additional vaccinations against new strains or risk getting sick again.
+As variant strains evolve, it is likely we will need additional vaccinations against new strains to minimize the risk getting sick again.